-Donations made to Classic Streamliners and purchases made through our Merchant links and Historic Rail Store help defray the costs of operating the non-profit Classic Streamliners website all at no additional cost.
+Donations made to Classic Streamliners and purchases made through our Merchant links help defray the costs of operating the non-profit Classic Streamliners website all at no additional cost.
 All of the staff at Classic Streamliners are unpaid volunteers who have all devoted thousands of hours of their own time to bring the site into fruition.
 No individual profits directly or indirectly from funds received through merchant links or through funds donated to the site.
 We would like to sincerely thank all those who have already helped support this worthy cause.

 Funds received by Classic Streamliners are used for hosting and maintenance of our websites ClassicStreamliners.org and ClassicStreamliners.com.
-A portion of the funds are used for the purchase of historic documents which are kept in the Classic Streamliners Historic Archives.
-Access to the Archives will eventually be made available to the public.
+A very small portion of the funds are used for the purchase of historic items which are kept in the Classic Streamliners Historic Archives.
+Access to the Archives are available to the public.

 Classic Streamliners needs your help with funding.
 If you enjoy the contents of this website please donate any amount you wish now through our PayPal button (located in the top right corner of every page).
 Your donations are truly appreciated.